shawngraham/polybius-demo/README.md

 **Historical Chronicle**:
 > The Medici case is not merely a story about one man.
 The network graph shows a system — a supply chain with specialized roles at every stage: extraction (tombaroli), consolidation (Medici), laundering (Geneva Freeport and Sotheby's auction provenances), distribution (dealers like Symes, Hecht, Tchacos, and the Aboutaams), and acquisition (museums and private collectors).
 The financial data shows that this system moved millions of dollars in cultural property over decades.
 The timeline shows that it took institutional will — coordinated action by the Carabinieri and Swiss police — to disrupt what market incentives alone could not.
 The geographic map shows that the system exploited jurisdictional boundaries: objects crossed from Italy to Switzerland to England to the United States precisely because each border crossing made legal accountability harder.
 These are not four separate stories.
 They are four views of the same structure, told through the same data.

+**Text Card Feature**
+Polybius checks the text in the 'chronicle' section in text cards to auto-detect YouTube and Vimeo URLs in the narrative content and render them as responsive 16:9 iframe embeds.
+Polybius supports youtube.com/watch?v=, youtu.be/, and vimeo.com/ URL formats.
+Non-video text around the URLs renders normally

 ---